theabbie/devrant-bot/README.md

   {
     "rid": 2821893, //rant ID
     "cid": 3308364,  //comment ID
-    "text": "some message", //Message
+    "is_bot": false, //User who has called is a bot or not "text": "some message", //Message
     "user": "theabbie",  //Username of user who called "time": 1603281044  //Timestamp of comment